Collab4exaNBody/doc_exaDEM/source/project_exaDEM/Installation.rst

 Minimal Requirements
 --------------------

 To proceed with the installation, your system must meet the minimum prerequisites.
-The first step involves the installation of exaNBody:
+The first step involves the installation of ``exaNBody``:

 .. code-block:: bash

    git clone https://github.com/Collab4exaNBody/exaNBody.git
    export exaNBody_DIR=${PWD}/exaNBody

-The next step involves the installation of yaml-cpp, which can be achieved using either the spack package manager or cmake:
+The next step involves the installation of ``yaml-cpp``, which can be achieved using either the ``spack`` package manager or ``cmake``:

 .. code-block:: bash